Flow lines on the moduli space of rank $2$ twisted Higgs bundles: Compactification of spaces of flow lines

 In this section we recall the resolution of secant varieties defined by Bertram \cite{Bertram92} and then prove Theorem \ref{thm:Morse-resolution}, which relates this to the compactification by broken flow lines of the previous section.

+Let $L \rightarrow X$ be a line bundle with $\deg L < 0$.
 Using Schwarzenberger's secant bundle construction \cite{Schwarzenberger64}, Bertram \cite{Bertram92} constructs a resolution of $\Sec_N^L(X) \subset \mathbb{P}H^1(L)$ by repeatedly blowing up $\mathbb{P}H^1(L)$ along the secant varieties of lower dimension.
 The precise statement we need is from \cite[Sec.
-2]{Bertram92}, which is summarised in Lemma \ref{lem:secant-fibres} below, however first we recall the key parts of the construction (see also \cite{EinNiuPark20}).
+2]{Bertram92}, which is summarised in Lemma \ref{lem:secant-fibres} below, however first we recall the key parts of the construction (see also \cite[Sec.
+3.3]{EinNiuPark20} for further explanation).